nanoporetech/ont-output-specifications/docs/minknow/output_structure.md

 *The content in curly braces is replaced at sequencing run start with the value from [patterns](../patterns).*

+Missing or empty fields will use the `placeholder` value defined therein.

 ## Read output

 Inside the base output directory MinKNOW creates format‑specific sub‑directories: